cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

 You have to find a way specific to your particular case.

-And just to emphasis this point, look what happens if we'd used an immutable data type instead of `List<int>`, `ImmutableList<int>`.
+And just to emphasize this point, look what happens if we'd used an immutable data type instead of `List<int>`, `ImmutableList<int>`.

 ```